-Because there are still so many unknowns, the best way to protect the ocean seems to be covering up since clothing offers a very strong level of protection against UV rays.
+The best way to protect the ocean seems to be covering up since clothing offers a very strong level of protection against UV rays.
 Next time you’re at the sea, cover up in a wide brimmed hat, sunglasses, and loose light-coloured natural clothing or a rash suit if you’re swimming.
-You can also choosea non-nano based mineral UV filter.
+You can also choose a non-nano based mineral UV filter.

-We will continue to stock products that contain nano-zinc oxide for the time being because we are aware that not everyone using sunscreen will be doing so at the water’s edge.
+Please note that we will continue to stock products that contain nano-zinc oxide as we are aware that not everyone using sunscreen will be doing so at the water’s edge.
 Zinc oxide is also very good in sunscreens because it broadly screens both UVA and UVB rays.